 Working in the luxury travel industry and dealing on a day to day basis with the world's top luxury offerings, it's becoming more and more rare that I come across a property that truly takes my breath away.
 Chalet Husky is a truly unique and stunning property.
 It is the flagship luxury chalet that should be emulated by all others.

-A ski vacation at Chalet Husky is not just any vacation.
+A ski holiday at Chalet Husky is not just any holiday.
 It's an experience.
 It's the most breathtaking place to stay, the best understated service, the finest attention to detail.